2020 Zinsser SmartCoat 200: Qualifying

-Qualifying was held on Saturday, September 5, at 6:00 PM EST. Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.
+Qualifying was held on Saturday, September 5, at 6:00 p.m.
+EST. Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.

 Bret Holmes of Bret Holmes Racing would win the pole, setting a time of 14.812 and an average speed of 91.142 mph.
 It was Holmes' first ever career pole in the series.